RafifAlzayat/thecoolteam-/README.md

 ## Data Topic and Overview
 Our team has chosen to analyze covid data from the CDC.
 We selected this data due to its relevancy as well as availability.
 The data has approximately 26 million rows, with each row being a unique individual that has been tested for covid.
 It includes the individuals age, race, ethnicity, hospitalization status, state, etc. We'd like to analyze and figure out which factor in the data contributes the most to an individual being hospitalized.

+Ava to add:
+✓ Description of the data exploration phase of the project ✓ Description of the analysis phase of the project

 ## Machine Learning Models

 Because all of our data is either ordinal or classificatin data we will have to change our data into numbers via dummy variables.
 We can use the following models and see which model like best or which models are better for visualizing different conclusions:

   * Linear Least Squares
   * Ridge Regression